welkiej7/Machine-Learning-Fundamentals/README.md

 # Machine-Learning-Fundamentals
-In this library, we will focus on the machine learning methods with caret package.
+a repository focused on caret package and the book hands on machine learning.